 “For what it is, it isn’t too bad.”
 “Sex offenders, informants, and LGBT folks are perfectly safe here.”

 “The facility is referred to on the compound as ‘Sweetersburg’ because of the overall safety and diversity.”
 “Nice yard.
 Good safety.”

 In September 2018, two prisoners at Federal Correctional Institution Petersburg Medium died: one of suicide and the other an accidental death.

-In February 2017, U.S. Marshals arrested Matthew Ezekiel Stager, a sex offender who was released from FCI Petersburg Medium but failed to report to his designated halfway house in Texas.
-While at the facility, Stager, who was known as “Bird Man,” continuously engaged in erratic behavior such as asking guards if they had any bath salts and making loud bird sounds.
+In February 2017, U.S. Marshals arrested Matthew Ezekiel Stager, a sex offender released from FCI Petersburg Medium but failed to report to his designated halfway house in Texas.
+While at the facility, Stager, known as “Bird Man,” continuously engaged in erratic behavior, such as asking guards if they had any bath salts and making loud bird sounds.
 While incarcerated, he had multiple tattoos added to his face and body.

-In May 2015, Jermaine Brown, a guard at FCI Petersburg Medium, was federally indicted on charges of accepting money to smuggle heroin, marijuana, and cigarettes into the facility for prisoners.
+In May 2015, Jermaine Brown, a guard at the medium-security Petersburg Correctional Facility, was federally indicted on charges of accepting money to smuggle heroin, marijuana, and cigarettes into the facility for prisoners.

 More Information About Federal Correctional Institution Petersburg Medium

-For a comprehensive look at life in federal prison, pick up a copy of Christopher Zoukis’ Federal Prison Handbook: The Definitive Guide to Surviving the Federal Bureau of Prisons.
-For more detailed information about FCI Petersburg Medium, please buy a copy of the Directory of Federal Prisons: The Unofficial Guide to Bureau of Prisons Institutions by Christopher Zoukis.
+If you want to learn about life in federal prison, two great resources are Christopher Zoukis’ Federal Prison Handbook: The Definitive Guide to Surviving the Federal Bureau of Prisons and the Directory of Federal Prisons: The Unofficial Guide to Bureau of Prisons Institutions.